 across the wing and two white spots beyond this (one on the leading edge, the other on the trailing edge).

-- Blastodacna atra.
-Recorded at a few sites in the county, mostly from June to August.
+Recorded at numerous sites in the county, mostly from June to August.
 The

 larvae of this small moth mine inside twigs of apple trees.
 Wingspan approx. 11mm, forewings mostly dark brown